-- a. apply themselves diligently to their studies; - b. comply with any instruction given by an officer of the College, a University officer, or an officer of another College, or by any person authorised to act on behalf of the University or a college, in the proper discharge of his or her duties: - c. comply with all health and safety regulations and instructions issued by the College or other associated institution; - comply with the terms of the College's procedure on the management of external events and speakers, and of the College's statement on freedom of speech; - e. comply with the Statutes and Ordinances of the College and any rules and procedures established under the Statutes and Ordinances as well as obey all orders, rules and regulations as may be made from time to time by the College's Governing Body or by any College Officer duly authorised by that body, whether set out in this document or elsewhere; - f. if an undergraduate, comply with Exeat requirements.
+- a. apply themselves diligently to their studies; - comply with any instruction given by an officer of the College, a University officer, or an officer of another College, or by any person authorised to act on behalf of the University or a college, in the proper discharge of his or her duties; - c. comply with all health and safety regulations and instructions issued by the College or other associated institution; - d. comply with the terms of the College's Code of Practice on Freedom of Speech, and Annex; - e. comply with the Statutes and Ordinances of the College and any rules and procedures established under the Statutes and Ordinances as well as obey all orders, rules and regulations as may be made from time to time by the College's Governing Body or by any College Officer duly authorised by that body, whether set out in this document or elsewhere; - f. if an undergraduate, comply with Exeat requirements.